Universal health coverage (UHC)

 - health security: compliance with the International Health Regulations.

 Each country is unique, and each country may focus on different areas, or develop their own ways of measuring progress towards UHC.
-But there is also value in a global approach that uses standardized measures that are internationally recognised so that they are comparable across borders and over time.
+But there is also value in a global approach that uses standardized measures that are internationally recognized so that they are comparable across borders and over time.

 UHC is firmly based on the 1948 WHO Constitution, which declares health a fundamental human right and commits to ensuring the highest attainable level of health for all.